-The middle of May 1986 brought some good, clear skies that were ideal for searching for that most elusive planet, Pluto1.
-I started the search on the night of Thursday 15 May.
-I began with binoculars and easily located the magnitude 6.5 star2 near the centre of the BAA finder chart shown below; this star is approximately 2° west of the naked eye star 109 Virginis and is easy to find with the aid of Norton's Star Atlas or Sky Atlas 2000.
+The middle of May 1986 brought some good, clear skies that were ideal for searching for Pluto.
+I started the search on the night of 15 May.
+I began with binoculars and easily located the magnitude 6.5 star2 near the centre of the BAA finder chart shown in figure 5; this star is approximately 2° west of the naked eye star 109 Virginis and is easy to find with the aid of Norton's Star Atlas or Sky Atlas 2000.
 I centred my 250 mm reflector on the magnitude 6.5 star.
-Using a low magnification eyepiece (x80 Erfle) I was able to identify the fainter stars in the area surrounding the position of Pluto.
-The Moon was approaching first quarter and proved troublesome so, having located the area of sky where I thought that Pluto was located, I increased the magnification to darken the sky background and increase contrast.
+Using a low magnification eyepiece (x80 Erfle) I was able to identify the fainter stars in the area surrounding the Pluto.
+The Moon was approaching first quarter and proved troublesome so, having located the area where Pluto was located, I increased the magnification to darken the sky background and increase contrast.
 I used a range of magnifications from x80 to x280 to draw the star chart below.
-Unfortunately, because I had convinced myself that I knew the position of Pluto, I drew only the stars close to the position of interest and was wrong!
-I had thought that Pluto was close to the star marked "A" and because I could see several stars in addition to those on the finder chart I thought that one of them must be Pluto.
-So, preconception and careless plotting meant that I did not observe Pluto on this occasion; it was in fact located a few minutes of arc further west.
-Unfortunately I didn't discover my error until the following day when I re-checked the position of Pluto.
+Unfortunately, because I had convinced myself that I knew the position of Pluto, I drew only the stars close to the position of interest, and this turned out to be wrong!
+I had thought that Pluto was close to the star marked "A" and, because I could see several stars in addition to those on the finder chart, I thought that one of them must be Pluto.
+So, preconception and careless plotting meant that I did not observe Pluto on this occasion; it was in fact situated a few minutes of arc further west.
+Unfortunately I didn't discover my error until the following day when I re-checked the star charts.

-The following night, Friday 16 May, was also clear, but the Moon was older and its light more troublesome.
+The following night was also clear, but the Moon was older and its light more troublesome.
 I quickly found the appropriate area of the sky and again using various magnifications was able to extend my star chart westwards.
 I found several stars visible in the telescope which did not appear on the finder chart: one of them must be Pluto!